Preensie/piWebApp/README.md

 # piWebApp

-Running locally on a pi, using cloudflare tunnels
+Running locally on a pi, using cloudflare tunnels to expose it to the web

-## gitdif

-Used to find when the remote branch has updates, will automatically update local branch
+Node and gitdiff.sh are running in pm2, any changes will be pulled automatically so I can work remotely